T-Troll/alienfx-tools/README.md

 ## Supported hardware:

-Light control: Virtually any Alienware/Dell G-series notebook and desktop, some Alienware mouses, Alieware keyboards (older one have limited support).
-Monitor support in progress, need some help with testing.
+Light control: Virtually any Alienware/Dell G-series notebook and desktop, some Alienware mouses, Alienware keyboards, Alienware monitors.
-Fan control: Modern Alienware/Dell G-Series notebooks (any m-series, x-series, Area51m), Aurora R7 desktop and later models, some older notebooks (13R2 and compatible).
+Fan control: Modern Alienware/Dell G-Series notebooks (any m-series, x-series, Area51m), Aurora R7 (and later model) desktops.

 Project Wiki has [more details and the list of tested devices](https://github.com/T-Troll/alienfx-tools/wiki/Supported-and-tested-devices-list).
 If your device is not supported, you can [help me support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).